irfantoor/terminal/README.md

-# IrfanTOOR\Terminal
+# Irfan's Terminal

-Terminal for your cli or html clients.
-It is the continuation of irfantoor/console, which is abandoned in favour of this project.
+A terminal for your cli or html clients.

 ## Usage